ankitprayagraj/venue-management-system/README.md

 ## Basic Authentication for Admin and Venue Owners

 - I have already added authentication for admins, and currently, admins can create and manage venues.
-- We can add a separate table for venue owners and give features to admins so admins can manage these venue owners.
+- Added features to admins so admins can manage these venue owners.
 - I will make features for venue owners to create and manage venues.